gramps-project/gramps-web-docs/docs/install_setup/chat.md

 If the model is not present in the local cache, it will be downloaded when Gramps Web API is started for the first time with the new configuration.
 The model `sentence-transformers/distiluse-base-multilingual-cased-v2` is already available locally when using the standard docker images.
 This model is a good starting point and supports multilingual input.

+After semantinc search is configured, it is necessary to regenerate the semantic search index in the Administration section.

 Please share learnings about different models with the community!

 !!! info
     The sentence transformers library consumes a significant amount of memory, which might cause worker processes being killed.
-As a rule of thumb, with semantic search enabled, each Gunicorn worker consumes around 200 MB of memory and each celery worker around 500 MB of memory even when idle, and up to 1 GB when computing embeddings.
+As a rule of thumb, with semantic search configured, each Gunicorn worker consumes around 200 MB of memory and each celery worker around 500 MB of memory even when idle, and up to 1 GB when computing embeddings.
 See [Limit CPU and memory usage](cpu-limited.md) for settings that limit memory usage.
 In addition, it is advisable to provision a sufficiently large swap partition to prevent OOM errors due to transient memory usage spikes.

 ## Setting up an LLM provider